jomarnavarro/AmazonTest/README.md

 helpers.Properties class, as well as download chromedriver and geckodriver for the host operating system.

 One must also modify the test params in the /data/params.csv file in order to prepare the test to run more variations.

-Last, but not least, only a few methods were implemented due to limited time.
-You will notice, however, that most of the libraries were done according to the developer's design, which we can go into detail in an interview :)